Fixed-point spectrum for group actions by affine isometries on Lp-spaces: About the closedness of the fixed-point spectrum

 and the right-hand side of the inequality tends to $0$ as $n$ tends to $\infty$.
-By Proposition \ref{prp-aiv}, there exists a sequence of almost invariant vectors for $(\pi^{p})'$.
-Hence by a general argument recalled in section 2.2, the representation $(\pi^{p_{n}})'$ admits a sequence of almost invariant vectors as well.
-This contradicts the vanishing of $\H1(G,\pi^{p_{n}})$.\\ Then there exists $C>0$ such that $\n f_{n}\n_{p_{n}}\leq C$ for all $n\in\mathbb{N}$.
-Let $g\in G$.
-We have
+Thus we can apply Proposition \ref{prp-aiv} on the sequence $\frac{f_{n}}{\n f_n \n_{p_n}}$ and deduce that there exists a sequence of almost invariant vectors for $(\pi^{p})'$.
+Hence by Lemma \ref{T and Tlp} the representations $(\pi^{p_{n}})'$ admits a sequence of almost invariant vectors for all $n$ as well.
+This contradicts the vanishing of $\H1(G,\pi^{p_{n}})$ (by the $L_p$ version of Guichardet's Theorem, stated in Proposition \ref{Guichardet}), and Claim \ref{claim-fn-bounded} is proved. \\